theycallme-batman/Zathura-Airlines/README.md

 ## Orchestration
 The entire project orchestration is managed using Azure Data Factory.
 The Data Factory code can be found in [this repository](https://github.com/theycallme-batman/Zathura-dev-adf).

-Feel free to explore the project and contribute to its development!
-If you have any questions or suggestions, don't hesitate to reach out - [LinkedIn](https://www.linkedin.com/in/yash-kothari-5727781b2/).

 ## Networking Diagram
 ![Networking Diagram](https://github.com/theycallme-batman/Zathura-Airlines/assets/72347879/f7b36959-e20f-4147-98cd-8aa353314446)